Fraud claims over E-Cat 'cold fusion' machine heating up

 If Italian inventor Andrea Rossi's cold fusion machine, called the E-Cat, really works, then the world's energy problems are all but solved.
 Rossi claims that a small amount of input energy drives a fusion reaction between hydrogen and nickel atoms inside his machine, producing an outpouring of surplus heat that can be used to generate electricity.
 And instead of the nasty radioactive byproducts given off by nuclear fission reactors — think Fukushima or Chernobyl — the E-Cat spits out just a teaspoon of copper.

 In the past year, at least 15 reputable scientists have watched live demonstrations of Rossi's E-Cat (short for Energy Catalyzer) and have declared it to be a success.
-Government documents reveal that NASA scientists have discussed the E-Cat extensively in meetings, and in December, To view links or images in this forum your post count must be 10 or greater.
-You currently have 0 posts.
+Government documents reveal that NASA scientists have discussed the E-Cat extensively in meetings, and in December, Rossi even visited a senator in Massachusetts

 to explore the possibility of opening an energy plant in the state.